ynput/ayon-documentation/website/docs/artist_activity_feed.md

 ![Activity feed versions](assets/activity_feed/activity-feed-versions.png)

 Click on a version to access its details and activity feed.
-Any comments made on a version will be visible in the parent activity feed.
+Any comments made on a version will be visible in the parent task activity feed.

 ![Activity feed versions slide out](assets/activity_feed/activity-feed-versions-slideout.png)